 - A card is non-transferable and does not obligate the University of Illinois in any way.

 - Altering or intentionally damaging an ID card, using another person's card, or letting another person use my card may result in disciplinary action and/or confiscation of the card.

 - Card data, including but not limited to the UIN, card number, and photo, may be used for University purposes.

 - If I link a card to my account with a University banking provider, I am releasing my UIN to that bank.

 - I am responsible for notifying a campus ID Center immediately if a card is lost or stolen.
 Also, if a lost or stolen card is linked to my bank account, I am responsible for notifying the bank.

 - I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged.

 Phone number disclaimer

-By accepting possession of the i-card, cardholder agrees to hold harmless the Board of Trustees of the University of Illinois, and its officers, employees, representatives, or agents, from and against any claims, damages, costs, expenses, including an amount equal to reasonable attorneys fees, or liabilities, including for loss or damage to any property or for death or injury to any person or persons, arising out of or in any way connected with any incorrect or outdated phone numbers that may be listed on the i-card.
+By accepting possession of a University-issued ID card, cardholder agrees to hold harmless the Board of Trustees of the University of Illinois, and its officers, employees, representatives, or agents, from and against any claims, damages, costs, expenses, including an amount equal to reasonable attorneys fees, or liabilities, including for loss or damage to any property or for death or injury to any person or persons, arising out of or in any way connected with any incorrect or outdated phone numbers that may be listed on the ID card.